 Windy Ridge Hiking Trail

-The ladder, which is actually a staircase, is located just off the parking lot.
+The Windy Ridge sand ladder, which is basically a staircase, is located just off the parking lot.
 You can’t miss it.
-The staircase makes the amazing views easily accessible, although it’s a surprisingly tiring climb.
-The steps are mostly gravel and the large stride makes the trail awkward.
+The staircase makes the amazing views easily accessible, although it’s a tiring climb.
+The steps are mostly pumice gravel and the large stride makes the trail awkward.
 There are no trees on the hill, so you’ll be exposed to the wind and sun the entire time.

-When you reach the top, you’ll have an unobstructed 360° view.
+At the top, you have an unobstructed 360° view of Mt St Helens and the huge, decimated plains.
 The sheer distance you can see is astounding.
-The log filled waters of Spirit Lake are to the north and Mt Margaret rises in the distance.
+To the north, the log-filled waters of Spirit Lake are easily seen.
 If it’s a clear day, Mt Rainier, Mt Adams, and even Mt Hood rise from the skyline around you.
-If you’re lucky, you’ll be able to see four volcanoes from the viewpoint!
+If you’re lucky, you’ll be able to see four volcanoes from Windy Ridge Viewpoint!

 A short walk from the top of the ladder brings you to a wooden observation platform with information about Mt St Helens and Spirit Lake.
-All in all, the entire trail is less than 1 km.
+For most people, this is as far along the Windy Ridge Trail as they’ll hike.
+All in all, it’s about 0.6 miles.